 The Blueprint suggested payment is just a suggestion.
 The cardholder is still only obligated to pay the minimum payment.
 The account statement shows both the minimum payment and the Blueprint Payment.

-The account statement also marks the "full pay" charges with a special icon and includes separate sections for Full Pay, Split, Finish It, and Track It.
-See sample statement for more on those.
+The account statement also marks the “full pay” charges with a special icon and includes separate sections for Full Pay, Split, Finish It, and Track It.

 I can see Chase made substantial investment in creating these features.
 Full Pay encourages customers to pay for everyday purchases in full instead of adding to their debt.
 Split It and Finish It help customers set a target date for when the purchases will be paid off in full, instead of just letting the customers make the minimum payment.
 For customers who carry a balance, these are very helpful tools.